Madobe/shimapan/README.md

 Some of the gems may require you to install additional libraries.
 The instructions for all of these are on the relevant gem's documentation.

+If you don't have Bundler, just install it via:

+    gem install bundler

 The file `lib/config/connect.yml` must be updated with the correct values to use the bot.
 For
 example: